adamay909/logicTools/README.md

 ### The Editor

 The editor is very primitive with limited functionality.
 You can move the cursor around with the arrow keys, home and end for moving to the start or end of line, and delete and backspace should work more or less normally.
-But no more advanced navigation around the input area, no position the cursor with your mouse,  and no copying and pasting and the like.
+But no more advanced navigation around the input area, no positioning the cursor with your mouse,  and no copying and pasting and the like.
 Given the intended use, it should be enough (it works for me...).
 While it seems to work with the iOS on-screen keyboard (I have tried it on an iPad Air), it definitely does not work on an Android with an on-screen keyboard.
 You will need a physical keyboard (even on iOS, using the touch screen keyboard is going to be really slow).

 The editor is designed to give a WYSIWYG kind of experience so that what you see on screen is pretty close to what you see in my course material.
 Some custom key bindings are needed for that.
 Check the help on how to input symbols.